OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 Second, you may also be thinking: **Trust doesn't scale!** What's true here is that using industrial methods to create trust doesn't scale.
 We are humans, not robots (yet).
 Partly, we've lost our perspective on large-scale social trust because we've been designing most everything for efficiency, scale and profit, deprecating meaning, connection, and interdependence.
 Trust does scale, but it does so organically and adaptively, by giving people design options they opt into and make their own, not by imposing "best practices" (or worse, misguided edicts) from on high.

-People are screaming for change because the current systems aren't giving them a future worth fighting for.
+People are screaming for change around the world because the current systems aren't giving them a future worth fighting for.
 The social contract is broken everywhere, and we are [involuntarily renegotiating it](https://bra.in/2jkMaZ).

-Unfortunately, we have little sense of how to make it better, because we have completely alienated ourselves from the principles that would help us do so.
-Our default is mistrust.
+Unfortunately, we have little sense of how to make our situations better, because we have completely alienated ourselves from the principles that would help us do so.
+Our default assumption has become mistrust, which is very corrosive.
 So instead, [we turn the old dials to 11](https://www.youtube.com/watch?v=1fbMQ5Z2lN4), adding intensity, surveillance, and laws that make little sense, and then wonder why people are still upset and the statistics don't improve.

 Third, **[[The Alternatives to Sorting Out Trust All Suck|the alternatives to sorting out trust all suck]]**.
 From assuming that technologists will fix our problems, to donning goggles and living in the Metaverse, or colonizing Mars because we've spoiled our planet, I don't see a plausible, popular vision out there that leads to a society worth loving.
+Trust offers credible, desirable ways forward.

+And fourth, **in today's geopolitical arena, trust is being undermined relentlessly**.
+From journalism and science to elections and foreigners, mistrust is rampant.
+It's a rhetorical war, and trust is losing.

+That's a lot of reality.

 Shifting to the positive, consider the benefits of leveraging authentic trust.